home | immigration & visas | j-1 international students | change to j-1 status within the u.s.

 - A cover letter requesting the change of status and explaining your circumstances

-- Copy of Form DS-2019 from U-M (sign the form before making a copy)
+- Copy of Form DS-2019 from U-M (sign the form before making a copy).
+Do NOT send your original DS-2019, USCIS does not require the original and will not return it.

 - Receipt indicating payment of the SEVIS fee